autocrypt/autocrypt/doc/index.rst

 Autocrypt is a project to opportunistically replace cleartext mail with encrypted mail in as many places as possible.

-Email has been declared dead many times but refuses to die.
-It remains the largest open federated identity and messaging system, anchors the web and mobile phones and continues to relay sensitive information between citizens and organisations.
-However, bringing pervasive end-to-end encryption to this infrastructure has failed so far.

-The Autocrypt effort aims to develop opportunistic mail encryption drafts and working code that normal people can use a minimum of interruption to their everyday e-mail workflow.
-To ease adoption, it restricts itself to only require changes from mail programs (MUAs) but no changes whatsoever from mail providers.

-Autocrypt follows recommendations from RFC7435 "Opportunistic security" and specifically avoids talking to users about keys without them having asked for it first. **The overall goal of Autocrypt is to help massively increase the overall number of encrypted mails world wide**.

 Current work-in-progress specs: